 Commission approvals are subject to adoption by the statutory approval process of the Joint Bond Review Committee (JBRC) and the Budget and Control Board (BCB).
 Commission approvals are also required for Master Land Acquisition Plans (MLAP) and the Comprehensive Permanent Improvement Plans (CPIP).

-- State Authorization Reciprocity Agreement (SARA) for distance courses and programs
+- State Authorization Reciprocity Agreement (SARA) and Southern Regional Education Board (SREB) Programs

 - Licensing of Non-Public Postsecondary Institutions